AztecProtocol/engineering-designs/in-progress/8757-fees/design.md

 We then allow an oracle to inform the wei per mana for proving a unit of mana.

-We add these two "wei per mana" values together, and multiply by an EIP-1559 style congestion multiplier based on the excess mana in the current block to get the base fee in wei per mana.
+We add these two "wei per mana" values together, and multiply by an EIP-1559 style congestion multiplier based on the excess mana in the current block to get the minimum fee in wei per mana.

 We then allow an oracle to inform the fee asset per wei.

-We then multiply the base fee in wei per mana by the fee asset per wei to get the "true" L2 base fee in fee asset per mana (hereafter just `base_fee_per_mana`).
+We then multiply the minimum fee in wei per mana by the fee asset per wei to get the "true" L2 minimum fee in fee asset per mana (hereafter just `min_fee_per_mana`).

 ### User Flow

-When a user submits a transaction, they first compute the `base_fee_per_mana` by looking at the previous block header and the L1 rollup contract.
+When a user submits a transaction, they first compute the `minimum_fee_per_mana` by looking at the previous block header and the L1 rollup contract.

 They then specify a max fee per mana (and max priority fee) they are willing to pay.

-The transaction can only be included if the specified max fee per mana is greater than the L2 base fee, barring caveats such as sufficient balance, etc.
+The transaction can only be included if the specified max fee per mana is greater than the L2 minimum fee per mana, barring caveats such as sufficient balance, etc.

 ## Protocol Defined Constants

 - `OVERHEAD_MANA_PER_TX` - the overhead cost in mana for a transaction (e.g. 21_000)
 - `TARGET_MANA_PER_BLOCK` - the amount of mana that an "average" block is expected to consume (e.g. 15e6)
 - `MAXIMUM_MANA_PER_BLOCK` - the maximum amount of mana that a block can consume (e.g. 2 \* TARGET_MANA_PER_BLOCK)
-- `BLOBS_PER_BLOCK` - the number of blobs per block that are compensated for in the base fee (e.g. 3)
+- `BLOBS_PER_BLOCK` - the number of blobs per block that are compensated for in the minimum fee (e.g. 3)
 - `L2_SLOTS_PER_L2_EPOCH` - the number of L2 slots in each L2 epoch (e.g. 32)
 - `L1_GAS_PER_BLOCK_PROPOSAL` - the amount of L1 gas required to propose an L2 block on L1 (e.g. 0.2e6)
 - `L1_GAS_PER_EPOCH_VERIFICATION` - the amount of L1 gas required to verify an L2 epoch on L1 (e.g. 1e6)
-- `MINIMUM_L2_SLOTS_PER_UNDERLYING_BASE_FEE_ORACLE_UPDATE` - the minimum number of L2 slots between updates to the underlying base fee oracle (e.g. 4)
+- `MINIMUM_L2_SLOTS_PER_UNDERLYING_MINIMUM_FEE_ORACLE_UPDATE` - the minimum number of L2 slots between updates to the underlying minimum fee oracle (e.g. 4)
 - `MINIMUM_FEE_ASSET_PER_ETH` - the minimum price of the fee asset in eth (e.g. 10)
 - `MAXIMUM_FEE_ASSET_PER_ETH_PERCENT_CHANGE_PER_L2_SLOT` - the maximum percentage increase in the price of the fee asset per block (e.g. 1%)
 - `FEE_ASSET_PRICE_UPDATE_FRACTION` - a value used to update the `fee_asset_price_modifier` (e.g. 1e11)